-How green is your desk?
-I think workplaces can be one of the most wasteful places to frequent – simple tasks such as sorting waste can be a chore for larger teams, and easy to forget at home.
+How green is the stationery on your desk?
+I think home offices and workplaces can be one of the most wasteful places – simple tasks such as sorting waste can be a chore, and easy to forget at home.

 If you’re looking for something more elaborate, I’d recommend Home of Juniper’s stationery.
 Their Fairtrade Himalaya Notebook is a new favourite of mine, perfect as for pencil sketches with its soft, plain pages.
 I also like sending out handwritten notes from time to time, and their Hello You!
-Notecards are perfect for that.
+Notecards are perfect for that (both gifted).

 Clockwise from top left: 1.
 Warm Grey Company’s Hanging Planter, 2.
 Secrets of Green Palm Notebook, 3.
 Home of Juniper Himalaya Notebook, 4.
 Minimum Design Recycled Wood Pencil Pot, 5.
 Cuemars Air Plant with Holder, 6.
 Paperchase Recycled Binder, 7.
 BuyMeOnce Wooden Correction Tape, 8.
 Hopscotch Soy Candle

 Even for essential stationery items, there are eco-friendly alternatives available.
 BuyMeOnce, one of my favourite places to shop for long-lasting goods, stocks a surprising array of refillable pens, highlighters and markers.
 Their Wooden Correction Tape is also the first eco-friendly alternative to tip-ex I’ve ever seen!

 For pens, I have one refillable pen I absolutely adore.
 My Kikki.K Metal Rollerball Pen in Gold was given to me as a present, and I’ve since gone back to Kikki.K to buy refills that extend the life of my pen, and are far cheaper than buying a new one!